aclap-dev/vdhcoapp/doc/Troubleshooting.md

 ## Mac

-After install, start the coapp (only on time after intallation), this should re-register the app in the relevant browsers.
+After install, start the coapp (only one time after intallation), this should re-register the app in the relevant browsers.
 If you use an old version of MacOS, [see this](https://github.com/aclap-dev/vdhcoapp/issues/190).

 ## Ubuntu (and Flatpak / Snap based systems)